Randomblock1/randomblock1.github.io/_posts/2020-12-04-qemu-windows-pi.md

 3. Make the newest QEMU (optional)

     To make sure you get the newest features and bugfixes, compile QEMU from tbe latest source.
 Visit [the QEMU download page](https://www.qemu.org/download/) and and follow the build instructions under the Source tab.
 You'll want to uninstall your distribution's QEMU packages and run `sudo make install` once you're done building QEMU.
-    However, this isn't neccessary and most QEMU versions should still work.
+    However, this isn't necessary and most QEMU versions should still work.

 4. Make the QCOW2 disk file